-A4 Enterprise engagement and sustainability standards

-The destination regularly informs tourism-related enterprises about sustainability issues and encourages and supports them in making their operations more sustainable.
+A4 Enterprise engagement and sustainability standards The destination regularly informs tourism- related enterprises about sustainability issues and encourages and supports them in making their operations more sustainable.
 The destination promotes the adoption of sustainability standards, promoting the application of GSTC-I Recognized standards and GSTC-I Accredited certification schemes for tourism enterprises, where available.
-The destination publicizes a list of sustainability certified enterprises.
+The destination publicizes a list of sustainability certified enterprises. a. b. c. d. e.
 Evidence of regular communication of sustainability issues to tourism-related businesses (Media, meetings, direct contact etc.).

-- c.
-Number and percentage of businesses certified against tourism sustainability standards (and whether GSTC recognised/accredited), with targets for wider outreach. - d.
-Evidence of promotion of certification schemes. - e.
+Sustainability support and advice to tourism- related business - available and promoted.
+Number and percentage of businesses certified against tourism sustainability standards (and whether GSTC recognised/accredited), with targets for wider outreach.
+Evidence of promotion of certification schemes.
 List of tourism-related certified enterprises, kept up to date.

-A5 Resident engagement and feedback

-The destination enables and promotes public participation in sustainable destination planning and management.
+12 RESPONSIBLE CONSUMPTION AND PRODUCTION COOL 17 PARTNERSHIPS FOR THE GOALS A5 Resident engagement and feedback The destination enables and promotes public participation in sustainable destination planning and management.
 Local communities' aspirations, concerns and satisfaction with tourism sustainability and destination management are regularly monitored and publicly reported, and action is taken in response to them.
-The destination has a system to enhance local understanding of sustainable tourism opportunities and challenges and to build the capacity of communities to respond.

-- a.
-Evidence of the promotion and facilitation of public participation in destination planning/management. - b.
-Information on the type and level of such participation. - c.
-Surveys of residents and other systematic feedback mechanisms, covering tourism issues. - d.
-Evidence of action taken in response to residents' feedback. - e.
+The destination has a system to enhance local understanding of sustainable tourism opportunities and challenges and to build the capacity of communities to respond. a. b. c. e.
+Evidence of the promotion and facilitation of public participation in destination planning/management.
+Information on the type and level of such participation.
+Surveys of residents and other systematic feedback mechanisms, covering tourism issues.
+Evidence of action taken in response to residents' feedback.
 Programme of information, education and training on tourism provided for residents.
+17 PARTINERSHIPS FOR THE GOALS

-A6 Visitor engagement and feedback

-The destination has a system to monitor and publicly report visitor satisfaction with the quality and sustainability of the destination experience and, if necessary, to take action in response.
-Visitors are informed about sustainability issues in the destination and the part that they can play in addressing them.

-- a.
-Visitor surveys (and other feedback mechanisms)- carried out and reported. - b.
-Surveys and feedback includes visitor reaction to sustainability issues. - c.
-Evidence of actions taken in response to visitor survey/feedback findings. - d.
+A6 Visitor engagement and feedback The destination has a system to monitor and publicly report visitor satisfaction with the quality and sustainability of the destination experience and, if necessary, to take action in response.
+Visitors are informed about sustainability issues in the destination and the part that they can play in addressing them. а. b. c. d.
+Visitor surveys (and other feedback mechanisms) - carried out and reported.
+Surveys and feedback includes visitor reaction to sustainability issues.
+Evidence of actions taken in response to visitor survey/feedback findings.
 Examples of visitor information that covers sustainability issues and how to respond to them.

-A7 Promotion and information

-Promotion and visitor information material about the destination is accurate with regard to its products, services, and sustainability claims.
-Marketing messages and other communications reflect the destination's values and approach to sustainability and treat local communities and natural and cultural assets with respect.

-- a.
-Current information and promotional material with appropriate content. - A process exists for checking the accuracy and appropriateness of destination promotion and information. - Evidence of consultation with local communities and environmental and cultural bodies on communications content and delivery.
+12 RESPONSIBLE CONSUMPTION AND PRODUCTION CONSUMPTION AND RODUCTION IN SUSTAINABLE CITIES A7 Promotion and information Promotion and visitor information material about the destination is accurate with regard to its products, services, and sustainability claims.
+Marketing messages and other communications reflect the destination's values and approach to sustainability and treat local communities and natural and cultural assets with respect. a. b. c.
+Current information and promotional material with appropriate content.
+A process exists for checking the accuracy and appropriateness of destination promotion and information.
+Evidence of consultation with local communities and environmental and cultural bodies on communications content and delivery.
+12 RESPONSIBLE CONSUMPTION AND PRODUCTION 11 SUSTAINABLE CITIES 11 SUSTAINABLE CITIES